 Expenditure risks inherent in the construction budget are limited to the buildings remaining to be constructed.
 Nevertheless, here, too, a particular focus is on the availability of certain raw and construction materials in order to mitigate expenditure risks.
-Wherever possible, materials have already been procured in 2022; they are currently in storage and will be used in construction in 2023.

-Due to the unique nature of the facility, additional unplanned operation expenses may arise for maintenance, repairs and replacements.
+Moreover, due to the unique nature of the facility, additional unplanned operation expenses for maintenance, repairs and replacements may arise during operation.